 About 22.000 participants on average attend the festival, and about 120 tons of red tomatoes are thrown during the festival.

 The festival traditionally happens on the last Wednesday of August every year.
-It begins with a bang at noon when trucks loaded with tomatoes as the ammunition pass through the fight area and when the first tomatoes are thrown from the trucks at the festival-goers.
-With the first thrown tomatoes, the tomato fight amongst the festival participants starts.
+It begins with a bang at noon when trucks loaded with tomatoes as ammunition passes through the fight area and when the first tomatoes are thrown from the trucks at the festival-goers.
+With the first thrown tomatoes, the tomato fight among the festival participants starts.